NannyML/nannyml/docs/deep_dive/performance_estimation.rst

 Introduction
 ============

-A binary classification model for each predictions returns two outputs - class (binary) and class probability estimate (sometimes referred to as *score*).
+A binary classification model for each prediction returns two outputs - class (binary) and class probability estimate (sometimes referred to as *score*).
 Score provides information on
 confidence of the prediction.
-The qualitative rule is that closer the score is to its lower or upper limit (usually 0 or 1), the higher the probability that a classifier is correct with its prediction.
+The qualitative rule is that closer the score is to its lower or upper limit (usually 0 and 1), the higher the probability that a classifier's prediction is correct.
 When this score is an actual probability, it can be directly used to calculate the probability of making an error.
 For instance, imagine a high-performing model which for large set of observations returned prediction of 1 (positive class) with probability of 0.9.
 It means that for approximately 90% of these observations model is correct (true